-Santa Fe's park and recreation system encompasses 1,108 acres of parkland, or approximately 4% of the city's total land area.
-The system provides approximately 13.2 acres of parkland per 1,000 residents.
-The size of Santa Fe's system is significantly larger than the average park system nationwide, which totals 491 acres (or 9.6 acres per thousand residents).
-It is also larger than most cities with similar populations - cities of 50,000 to 99,999 residents average 9.1 acres per 1,000 population, see Figure 1.
+Santa Fe's park and recreation system encompasses 1,108 acres of total parkland for all park types, excluding open space, or approximately 4% of the city's total land area- of this, 552 acres is developed.
+The system provides approximately 10 acres of developed parks per 1,000 residents.
+The size of Santa Fe's developed system is comparable to the average park system nationwide, which totals 491 acres (or 9.6 acres per thousand residents) and to most cities with similar populations - cities of 50,000 to 99,999 residents average 9.1 acres per 1,000 population see Figure 1.
 Parkland acreage varies across cities for many reasons, such as the extent of other recreational lands (such as federal, state, schools, and private parks and open space).
+Santa Fe's total land area is much larger when open space, undeveloped park land, the golf course and school sites are included

-Santa Fe's park and recreation system covers more land than that of Flagstaff, AZ; Ashville, NC; St. George, UT; and Santa Barbara, CA - both in terms of total acreage (Figure 1) and percentage of total land area (Figure 2).
+Santa Fe's park and recreation system covers more land than that of Flagstaff, AZ; Asheville, NC; St. George, UT; and Santa Barbara, CA - both in terms of total acreage (Figure 1) and percentage of total land area (Figure 2).
 However, the system is much smaller, in both size and percentage, when compared to Boise, ID; Bend, OR; and Iowa City, IA (see Figures 1 and 2).
-These cities' large park systems make up 11-12% of their total land area and provide over 25 acres per 1.000 residents.
+These cities' large park systems make up 11-12% of their total land area and provide over 25 acres per 1,000 residents.

-FIGURE 20.
+FIGURE 26.
 TABLE TENNIS AT THE GCCC